ava-labs/awm-relayer/README.md

 `"source-blockchains": []SourceBlockchains`

-- The list of source subnets to support.
+- The list of source Subnets to support.
 Each `SourceBlockchain` has the following configuration:

   `"subnet-id": string`